Give parents and professionals the flexibility they need to give adults with IDD the help they deserve.

 Reach out to your legislator today

-And urge them to work with us THIS FALL to undo unnecessary regulations imposed by state officials that prevent families and providers from using the funds allocated to them as efficiently as possible.
+And urge them to work with us THIS FALL to close service gaps and undo unnecessary regulations imposed by state officials that prevent families and providers from using the funds allocated to them as efficiently as possible.

 This will keep the problems created by chronic wage gaps from worsening.